preejackie/GSoC-HPx/README.md

 **First,things first**

+In one line - "Basically we are going to construct a **distributed array** in HPX" :)-

-**Domains** in **Chapel** programming language are inspired by **ZPL Regions**.
+**Domains** in **Chapel** programming language are inspired by **ZPL(Language) Regions**.

 From Chapel:
-> Domain Maps are "recipes" that instruct the compiler how to map the global view of a computation to the target locales' memory and processors
+> **Domain Maps are "recipes" that instruct the compiler how to map the global view of a computation to the target locales' memory and processors**

 Domain Maps answers
 1) How are arrays laid out in memory ?
 2) How are arrays are stored by the locales ?

 Domains represent the index-set of an array.
-It is a way of expressing **Data Parallelism** in the code
+It is a way of expressing **Data Parallelism** directly in the code.

-Types
+Domain Types
 1) Dense
 2) Sparse
 3) Strided
 4) Unstructed (for graphs)
 5) Associative (for maps)

-Domain Maps tells **how to arrange these indexes in the memory (row-major || column-major)** if the array is stored locally and **how to distribute the array** if the array is stored in distributed manner.
+Domain Maps tells **how to arrange these indexes in the memory (row-major || column-major)** if the array is stored locally (single-node or multi-processor) and **how to distribute the domain indices to different localities** if the array is stored in distributed manner (multi compute nodes).

-Each Domain is mapped to the local processor in row-major order,by default.

-However,Domains are mapped to different compute nodes based on the domain_map specified. **Domain_Map_Factory** takes Domain(Index set) and distribution policy(Cyclic,Block,Block-Cyclic) as parameters as produces an instance of **Mapped_domain**.

-**Mapped_domain**
+**Distribution Policies**

+Local(single node)
+ > row_major_layout, column_major_layout, compressed_row_format (for sparse domains, experimental).

+Distributed (cluster of compute nodes)
+ > block_dist_policy, cyclic_dist_policy, block_cyclic_dist_policy.

+**Domain_Map_Factory Class**

 **Properties**

-- the instance of domain.
-- layout order and distribution policies
+- Takes domain and distribution policy (local, by default) as it's arguments in constructor.

-- locality id's where the domain is mapped
+- If the distribution policy is local, the indices of the domain are mapped to the current(local) node in either row_major or column-major (based on specification).

+- In this case, Domain_Map_Factory class creates the **mapped_domain_instance**.

+- If the distribution policy is distributed, the indices of the domain are mapped to cluster of nodes in blockwise or cyclic or blockcyclic manner.

+  Incase of distributed nodes, Domain_Map_Factory class creates a special map like data structure whose **keys** are       **hpx::locality_ids** and values are **range of domain indices** mapped to that particular locality.

+**Operations**

+ - Create_Mapped_Domain()
+ > creates an instance of Mapped_Domain.
+ - query_localities()
+ > returns a list of localities where the indices are mapped.
+ - query_domain()
+ > returns a reference to the domain.

+**Mapped_Domain**
+This type acts as a factory class to create arrays.

+**Properties**

+- Maintains a list of locality_ids and range of domain indices mapped to each locality.

+- Layout pattern such as row_major, column_major, compressed_row_format.

+- This class creates an array, array is stored in the mapped_localities in the specified layout.
+In distributed case, the single global array instance contains multiple local array instances.

 **Behaviours**

+- operator[] () (Random access operator)

+> Based on the index requested, this function finds the locality_id and the index in the local array in which the element is located and returns a reference to it if **array[] is LHS of =** and copy if **array[] is RHS of =**.

+- get_iterator()

+> returns an instance of iterator over the array.
+Iterator traverses over the distributed global array by finding the indexed element locality and it's index in local array.

 - Create_Array_Factory

-> This function creates an array,with mapped_domain in the selected localities.
+> This function creates an array, with mapped_domain in the selected localities.

 - Get_Domain

 > Returns the reference to the domain.

 - Get_Localities

-> Returns the vector of hpx::locality_id's which is associated with the Mapped_domain.
+> Returns the vector of hpx::locality_id's which is associated with the Mapped_domain

 I have learned a lot many new things during my GSoC 2017 Project.
 It is truly a unique experience a computer science passionate students can get in their lifetime.
 I highly encourage and motivate any computer science aspirant(students) to apply for Google Summer of Code program.